-At September 30, 2022, the College reported a liability of \$24,532,167 for its proportionate share of the collective net pension liability.
-The collective net pension liability was measured as of September 30, 2021, and the total pension liability used to calculate the collective net pension liability was determined by an actuarial valuation as of September 30, 2020.
+At September 30, 2023, the College reported a liability of \$37,917,167 for its proportionate share of the collective net pension liability.
+The collective net pension liability was measured as of September 30, 2022, and the total pension liability used to calculate the collective net pension liability was determined by an actuarial valuation as of September 30, 2021.
 The College's proportion of the collective net pension liability was based on the employers' shares of contributions to the pension plan relative to the total employer contributions of all participating TRS employers.
-At September 30, 2021, the College's proportion measured as of September 30, 2020.
+At September 30, 2022, the College's proportion was 0.243983%, which was decrease of 0.016431% from its proportion measured as of September 30, 2021.

-For the year ended September 30, 2022, the College recognized pension expense of \$1,699,000.
-At September 30, 2022, the College reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:
+For the year ended September 30, 2023, the College recognized pension expense of \$4,305,000.
+At September 30, 2023, the College reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources: